fynv/Three.V8/README.md

 * V8 binary is acquired from [NuGet](https://www.nuget.org/packages/v8-v142-x64/)
 * A C# WPF GUI is provided as an example of how to embed the engine.

-The core of the code is designed to be portable, wherever V8 and OpenGL is available.
+The core of the code is designed to be portable, wherever V8 and OpenGL are available.

-OpenGL is choosen as the underlying graphic API.
+OpenGL is choosen as the underlying graphics API.
 One of the ultimate goal of the project is to make it possible to embed a 3D rendering engine directly into an open-source web browser like [Chrome](https://www.chromium.org/developers/how-tos/get-the-code/), hopefully to be compatible with the WebGL2 context of H5 Canvas.

 An alternative is to run [Three.js](https://threejs.org/) directly in an embedded V8 environment, replacing WebGL with OpenGL bindings.
 This project explores a different approach by implementing most of the engine using C++ and exposing the high-level objects.
 In this way, the performance sensitive tasks can be done more efficiently.
 It will also use the more modernized features of the native OpenGL rather than the GLES3 subset.